 - Sticky saliva comes from the mouth and nostrils.

-- Greenish and yellowish diarrhea.
+- Greenish and yellowish diarrhoea.

-- Drowsiness and wings dropping.
+- Drowsiness and wings are dropping.

 - Chickens lay weak eggs.